MBvisti/mortenvistisen/posts/how-to-build-a-simple-blog-using-rust/article.md

 Feel free to use another version than the ones listed above; it's what I used at the time of writing this piece.

 Let me briefly touch upon some of these libraries.
 The main one here is actix-web which is one of the big players in Rust web frameworks.
-There are multiple other choices (see for example [warp](insert-warp-link), [rocket](insert-rocket-link), [axum](insert-link-here)) but I thoroughly enjoy Actix's API and have built multiple projects using it.
-Furthermore, it performs really [well](insert-link) and can handle _a lot of_ requests.
+There are multiple other choices (see for example [warp](insert-warp-link), [rocket](insert-rocket-link), [axum](insert-link-here)) but I thoroughly enjoy `actix`'s API and have built multiple projects using it.
+Furthermore, it performs really well and can handle _a lot of_ requests.

-Next is serde which is a library you most likely are familiar with if you've done any Rust programming.
+Next is `serde` which is a library you most likely are familiar with if you've done any Rust programming.
 If not, it's basically a set of methods for serializing and deserializing data structures efficiently and generically.
 If you can't find an implementation for your desired data structure, you simply implement [the methods](https://serde.rs/custom-serialization.html) for your data structure and you're off to the races.
-For this project, serde will be used for serializing the metadata of a blog post (also named front matter) from a `.toml` file into a Rust struct.
+For this project, `serde` will be used for serializing the metadata of a blog post (also named front matter) from a `.toml` file into a Rust struct.

-Lastly, I want to touch upon tera which is the template engine I use for this blog.
-It's inspired by Jinja2 which you might be familiar with if you've ever done any web development with Django.
-Back in the day, I started out building web apps using Django and really enjoyed the way it does templating so wanted to replicate that experience in my personal projects.
+Lastly, I want to touch upon `tera` which is the template engine I use for this blog.
+It's inspired by Jinja2 which you might be familiar with if you've ever done any web development with `Django`.
+Back in the day, I started out building web apps using `Django` and really enjoyed the way it does templating so wanted to replicate that experience in my personal projects.
 In a world where everything is components and the slightest duplication is a death sin, the experience of using "old school" templating has been a relief.